Justinmemphis/stock-quote-server/tracking.md

 Summary - ************************************************************************ this is 72 characters

+9. 11/07/22:
+ - Summary - the Alpha Vantage API wasn't working so I replaced it with Rapid API (indirect) connection

 8. 09/09/22:
  - Summary - add new build with various small fixes to quote charting